 So, what about stress?
 Think about rapidly cycling power on a light bulb.
 Do that enough times and the filament burns out due to the stress.
 The electrical traces in a computer chip are far, far smaller than the filament in a light bulb.

 So, yeah.
-Wait the 10 seconds.
+Follow the 15-second rule.
 Best practices change, but the laws of physics do not.

 And keyboard cleaning…